czechmate777/assignment2/drunkbot/README.md

 ---------------------
 * Additions
  * **More topics (2 points)**<br>
   There are now more things to talk about with DrunkBot.
-Not only does DrunkBot have drunkenly responses to many witty questions, but likes to tell the user about his favorite movies and actors.
-Manny canned responses were added to the dictionary about these topics, aswell as name and age responses.
+Not only does DrunkBot have drunkenly responses to many witty questions, but he likes to tell the user about his favorite movies and actors.
+Manny canned responses were added to the dictionary about these topics, as well as name and age responses.
  Sample Topic:
 <pre><code>bot> Heyyy, how you doin'?
 user> good, you?